 This new permanent exhibition is entitled “Our City!
-Jewish Vienna Present and Past” and opened on November 18, 2013, on the occasion of the 25th anniversary of the founding of the Museum and the 20th anniversary of its move to Palais Eskeles.
+Jewish Vienna - Then to Now.” and opened on November 18, 2013, on the occasion of the 25th anniversary of the founding of the Museum and the 20th anniversary of its move to Palais Eskeles.

 Directors since 1990:

 1991–1992 Daniella Luxembourg, director